ksinha49/ent-chat/README.md

 - UI components from the Shadcn library without using the CLI
 - Agentic orchestration with supervisor, worker, and reviewer roles
 - Basic short-term and long-term memory for conversations

+### Migration notes

+Long-term memory is now stored in an SQLite database located at `packages/backend/memory/long_term.db` by default.
+Previous versions used a `long_term.json` file.
+The service will create the new database automatically.
+To use a custom location, set the `LONG_TERM_DB_PATH` environment variable.